apache/dolphinscheduler/docs/docs/en/guide/task/pytorch.md

 It is applicable to the Python environment where the project has been run on the worker, so you can directly configure the `Python Command Path` as the corresponding Python environment in the component.
 If you do not know the environment address, you can use `which python` to obtain it.

-### Create a new environment using Conda
+### Create a new environment using `Conda`

 It applies to a new environment to run the project.
-You need to create an environment in 'Security' - 'Environment Manage'.
+You need to create an environment in `Security` - `Environment Manage`.
 You can change the environment to the actual environment by referring to the following.

 ```shell
 # Add the directory for the conda command
 export PATH=$HOME/anaconda3/bin:$PATH
 ```

-### Create a new environment using Virtualenv
+### Create a new environment using `Virtualenv`

 It applies to a new environment to run the project.
-You need to create an environment in 'Security' - 'Environment Manage'.
+You need to create an environment in `Security` - `Environment Manage`.
 You can change the environment to the actual environment by referring to the following.

 ```shell
 # Add the directory for the virtualenv command